 As well as central Norwich, I now also work in Bramerton, in the countryside five miles south-east of the city, where there is both indoor space and ample opportunity for working outdoors among fields, woods, quiet lanes and the banks of the River Yare.
 Please let me know if you are interested in seeing me in Bramerton.

 Training, qualifications & experience

-In addition to my private practice, I have worked at the University of East Anglia’s (UEA) Counselling Service and at the Norwich Centre for Personal & Professional Development.
-I also work at UEA as a mental health mentor and have taught there on the Postgraduate Certificate in Counselling Skills.
+I was a student of the analytic tradition (Freud, Jung, Laing) for many years before I started working as a therapist.
+In addition to my private practice, I have worked at the University of East Anglia’s (UEA) Counselling Service and at the Norwich Centre for Personal and Professional Development.
+I also worked at UEA for several years as a specialist mentor, and taught there on the Postgraduate Certificate in Counselling Skills.

-A note about the ‘areas of counselling I deal with’: I question the usefulness of diagnostic categories like those in the ‘areas of counselling I deal with’ section below.
-Such labels can pathologise and stigmatise normal human experience.
-They can also suggest there is ‘thing’ called depression, for example – different from the thing called anxiety – which some of us ‘have’ and some of us don’t.
-For the purposes of this profile I have selected a number of these labels to convey the range of concerns I work with, but I question their definition as ‘disorders’.
+A note about labels: I don’t work diagnostically, but I work with some clients who use diagnostic labels like those in the ‘areas of counselling I deal with’ section below, and I recognise that people sometimes find these helpful.
+For the purposes of this profile, I have selected a number of these labels to convey the range of concerns I work with, but I question their definition as ‘disorders’.